jbytecode/OperationsResearchModels.jl/paper/paper.md

 # Summary

-`OperationsResearchModels.jl` is a Julia package [@julia] that offers comprehensive implementations for numerous topics typically covered in an Operations Research curriculum.
+`OperationsResearchModels.jl` is a Julia package [@julia] that offers comprehensive implementations for numerous topics typically covered in an Operations Research (OR) curriculum.
 Its primary objective during development was to serve academic and pedagogical purposes, providing a clear and accessible platform for learning and applying OR concepts.
 While not optimized for high-performance computing, the package leverages JuMP for its underlying mathematical modeling, which inherently provides a reasonable level of computational efficiency.
 This design allows the package to deliver a suite of functions that solve classical operations research problems with remarkable ease and consistency, simplifying the process for students and researchers alike.

 # Statement of Need